 This award is given annually to a PPW volunteer who contributes time and energy above and beyond the call of duty for Pikes Peak Writers as a whole.
-Nominate someone for this award 2018 – Linda Tschappet In addition to being our Non-Conference Events Director, a relatively thankless job involving lots of time and […]
+Nominate someone for this award 2019 – Amy ArmstrongAmy Armstrong stepped up and made our social media into something dynamic, rather than static.
+Through her time with […]

 This award is presented annually to the volunteer who has contributed the most outstanding effort to the Pikes Peak Writers Conference.
-Nominate someone for this award 2018 – Torie Fox-Philips 2017 – Sergey Barbotko and Charise Simpson Sergey Barbotko ran our A/V program for quite some time and he always did a wonderful job. […]
+Nominate someone for this award 2019 – Rebecca Davis Becki Davis has quietly worked behind the scenes at the conference for years, giving up the opportunity to attend workshops in order to make the […]

 The Zebulon Awards are presented to the winners of the Pikes Peak Writers Fiction Contest each year during the Awards Banquet at the Pikes Peak Writers Conference.
 The Zebulon began as the Paul Gillette Memorial Writing Contest in 1998 in conjunction with the sixth annual Pikes Peak Writers Conference (PPWC).
 It was named to honor Paul Gillette […]

 This is an award like no other, named in honor of a PPW veteran like no other.
 2010 – Martha Lancaster Martha Lancaster officially retired from Pikes Peak Writers in 2010 after nearly twenty years of service.
 That in itself is deserving of an ovation, but hold your applause until you hear what Martha has […]